This information is intended to help prepare you and your child for their operation.

 As your child's operation approaches, we will begin to finalise preparations and plans.
 We will do this by asking you to attend a series of appointments, all of which are very important.

-Finally, you will be required to attend a pre-admission appointment on Ward F3 a few weeks before your child’s operation.
+You will be required to attend a pre-admission appointment on Ward F3 a few weeks before your child’s operation.
 The aim of pre-admission is to perform medical and nursing checks to ensure your child is fit for surgery and also to complete any important pre-operative tests (where applicable).
-Please ensure that you bring along the medical photography consent form to this appointment as your child will need to have their pictures taken for their records.
+At this appointment you will be asked about accommodation requirements and if any specialist milks are required for your child’s admission.
+Your child will have photos taken in medical photography after this appointment which will then be stored in your child’s medical records.

 As your child’s mouth will need to be opened wide during the surgery, moisturising may help keep the skin softer, more supple and will reduce soreness and cracking.
 Two weeks or more before the operation, start applying Vaseline® to the corners of the mouth twice a day.